NSLS-II/Docker-Builder/README.md

 ```
 ./run_container.sh ubuntu18.04
 ```
-**Note that the distribution name passed to the script must match the isa/ Docker image.**
+**NOTE: The distribution name passed to the script must match the isa/ Docker image.**

 To generate bundles for all supported distributions, run:
 ```